kevinlin/ai-sdlc-playbook/docs/prompt-library/documentation/prompt-add-update-documentation.md

+---
+description: Prompt template for generating and updating project documentation, including README files and technical specifications.
+---

 ```
 Please review the codebase and create or update the following documentation files while maintaining their existing structure and format.